Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên03/04/2025

-Specifically, certain goods will not be subject to reciprocal tariffs.
-These include: items subject to tariffs under other orders (50 USC 1702(b); steel/aluminum and auto/auto parts already subject to tariffs under other regulations; copper, pharmaceuticals, semiconductors, and lumber; all items that may be subject to tariffs in the future; gold bullion; energy; and certain other minerals not available in the United States.
+Specifically, some goods will not be subject to reciprocal tariffs.
+These include: items subject to tariffs under other executive orders (50 USC 1702(b); steel/aluminum and auto/auto parts items already subject to tariffs under other regulations; copper, pharmaceuticals, semiconductors, and lumber; all items that may be subject to tariffs in the future; gold bullion; energy, and certain other minerals not available in the United States.

 The International Emergency Economic Powers Act of 1977 (IEEPA) is intended to address national emergencies caused by trade deficits.
-According to the announcement, the April 2 IEEPA order also includes amended authority that allows President Donald Trump to raise tariffs if trading partners retaliate or reduce tariffs if trading partners take significant steps to correct non-reciprocal trade agreements and engage with the United States on economic and national security issues.
+According to the announcement, the April 2 IEEPA order also includes amended authority, allowing President Donald Trump to increase tariffs if trading partners retaliate or reduce tariffs if trading partners take significant steps to correct non-reciprocal trade agreements and align with the United States on economic and national security issues.

 Which Vietnamese goods are not subject to reciprocal taxes? - Photo 1.

-Many groups of goods are not subject to reciprocal tax this period.
+Many groups of goods are not subject to countervailing tax this period.

 PHOTO: NGOC THANG